Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 The reasons for the development of this condition differ depending on the type of pathology.

-In a simple view, they are as follows:
+U simple type they are as follows:

 • too hot climate;